Brazil's Bolsonaro to oust Petrobras CEO after fuel pricing spat | Headlines

 Brazil's Bolsonaro to oust Petrobras CEO after fuel pricing spat

-Brazilian President Jair Bolsonaro moved to replace the head of state-run oil company Petrobras, naming a retired army general to the CEO post after weeks of tension with the current chief executive over fuel price hikes.
-In a late Friday statement from the Mines and Energy Ministry, first shared on Bolsonaro's Facebook page, the government said it had decided to appoint former Defense Minister Joaquim Silva e Luna to run Petroleo Brasileiro SA , as the firm is known formally.
+Brazilian President Jair Bolsonaro moved to replace the head of state-run oil company Petrobras, naming a retired army general with no oil and gas experience as CEO after weeks of clashes with the current chief executive over fuel price hikes.
+In a late Friday statement from the Mines and Energy Ministry, first shared on Bolsonaro's Facebook page, the government said it had decided to appoint former Defense Minister Joaquim Silva e Luna to run Petroleo Brasileiro SA, as the firm is known formally.

-Tensions eased last year as crude prices tumbled, but truckers have renewed their complaints in recent months as diesel prices in Brazil tracked a global rebound.
-During a late Thursday announcement about lower fuel taxes, Bolsonaro made clear his dissatisfaction with Castello Branco, saying there would be changes at Petrobras "in coming days," even as he reiterated that he would not "interfere" in the firm.
+Tensions eased last year as crude prices tumbled, but truckers have renewed their complaints in recent months.
+During a late Thursday announcement about lower fuel taxes, Bolsonaro made clear his dissatisfaction with Castello Branco, saying there would be changes at Petrobras "in coming days."

+Analysts and investors were jarred by the quick succession of events on Thursday and Friday.
+"It's a delicate situation, and it happened in such a disorganized way," said Edmar de Almeida, a professor specializing in energy at the Federal University of Rio de Janeiro.

+Petrobras will complete 67 years in 2021 and will have its 39th CEO - or about one head every 18 months, said UBS analyst Luiz Carvalho.
+The company's issues will persist as long as its controlling shareholder - the government - does not understand that the problem is not with the company's executives, but with the lack of a coherent strategy from above, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)